mrcruz86/mimic-project/README.md

 ## How to run

-Make sure you have Node installed.
+Make sure you have Node installed...
 Clone this repo...
+cd into the directory

 ```
-cd dir
 node server.js
 ```